 - They originate in the brain stem.
 This area of the brain is responsible for survival.
 If under stress we are still moving from here then we are not able to easily access our prefrontal cortex where we can process and analyse information.
 Instead we stay in survival and stress.

 - As we get older our unintegrated reflexes trigger the flight/flight response even when there is no ‘logical' reason for the stress.
-So stressed behaviour becomes are pattern of responding.
+So, stressed behaviour becomes our pattern of responding.

 - When our movements come from active primitive reflex movement patterns then there are challenges with coordination.
 This can lead to reading and writing difficulties; language and speech delays; disorganisation; fidgeting; concentration etc. Other challenges may be seen in poor bladder control; breathing difficulties; skin problems; and having a uncontrollable sweet tooth